upsideos/upsideos-solana-rwa/README.md

 To enable transfers between wallets, ensure that:

-- both sender and recipient are placed into desired transfer groups (ie invoking `initializeSecurityAssociatedAccount` or `updateWalletGroup`)
+- both sender and recipient are placed into desired transfer groups (ie invoking `initializeSecurityAssociatedAccount(groupId, holderId)` or `updateWalletGroup(currentGroupId, newGroupId)`)
-- these transfer groups have approved transfer restrictions (ie invoking `initializeTransferRule`)
+- these transfer groups have approved transfer restrictions (ie invoking `initializeTransferRule(transferGroupIdFrom, transferGroupIdTo, lockedUntil)`)
 - sender has available tokens to be transferred

 Note that `balance` property of AssociatedTokenAccount typically used by wallet providers (ie Phantom) will display wallet balance that includes the amount of simple tokens.
 Any locked, staked tokens are held by related Tokenlockup program escrow account.